Managing Data: Colocation Pricing Isn’t the Only Factor

 • Downtime – You’ve been hearing about the impact of downtime for years; fact is, it’s more expensive than ever, both in terms of revenue and reputation.
 Colocation providers have built-in redundancies across systems and operations and 100% uptime SLAs.

-• Interconnection – Carrier neutral colocation provides access to multiple ISPs, and the flexibility to connect with a variety of cloud services providers and enterprises.
+• Interconnection – Carrier-neutral colocation provides access to multiple ISPs and the flexibility to connect with a variety of cloud service providers and enterprises.

 • Flexibility – With many enterprises adjusting their IT workloads from on-premises to cloud, and many times back again, having flexibility in their data center requirements becomes increasingly important.

-• Physical Build-Out – Expanding an on-premises data center can’t happen if the building you are in can’t be expanded.
+• Physical Build-Out – Expanding an on-premises data center can’t happen if your building can’t be expanded.
 In some cases, the power and cooling that dense servers require exceeds the electrical and HVAC capabilities the building can deliver.

-• Time – This is the factor that puts a smile on the face of IT teams, who would rather be developing new apps and processes than dealing with the pressure of uptime and data center operations.
+• Time – This factor puts a smile on the face of IT teams, who would rather develop new apps and processes than deal with the pressure of uptime and data center operations.

 What’s ideal is that the options, enriched by private/public/hybrid cloud deployment possibilities, are making colocation pricing just one part of the business case, and you don’t have to settle for best two out of three.